ElvenTools/elven-tools-dapp/README.md

 ### Main assumption for the dapp:
 - it works on Nextjs
-- it uses erdjs 9.* without the dapp-core library.
-It will be migrated to erdjs 10.* asap
+- it uses erdjs 10.* without the dapp-core library.
 - it uses backed side redirections to hide the API endpoint.
 The only exposed one is `/api`
 - it uses .env file - there is an example in the repo
-- it uses a couple of config files in the 'config' directory
+- it uses a couple of config files in the 'config' directory (it will be simplified in the future)
 - it uses chakra-ui

 More docs on it: [Minter Dapp introduction](https://www.elven.tools/docs/minter-dapp-introduction.html)